Barangay Ginebra–TNT rivalry: 2004–05 PBA Philippine Cup finals

-On January 30, 2005, PBA commissioner Noli Eala forfeits Game 1, 71–89 in favor of Barangay Ginebra since Asi Taulava, who was still suspended by the league, participated in the game.
+TNT and Barangay Ginebra met again in 2004-05 PBA Philippine Cup finals on January 30, 2005, which was their first Finals matchup.
+Game 1 was won by the Phone Pals.
+However, the PBA commissioner Noli Eala forfeited Game 1, 71–89 in favor of Barangay Ginebra since Asi Taulava, who was still suspended by the league, participated in the game.

-On January 26, 2005, Judge Rogelio Pizarro of the Quezon City Regional Trial Court Branch 222 issued a writ of preliminary mandatory injunction "commanding and directing" the PBA to allow Taulava "to play in the current All Filipino Conference and succeeding Conferences of the PBA" during the term of his contract.
+4 days before the finals, January 26, 2005, Judge Rogelio Pizarro of the Quezon City Regional Trial Court Branch 222 issued a writ of preliminary mandatory injunction "commanding and directing" the PBA to allow Taulava "to play in the current All Filipino Conference and succeeding Conferences of the PBA" during the term of his contract.
 This was after Taulava passed citizenship papers that should've allowed him to play in the league; earlier, he was indefinitely suspended from playing after his Filipino citizenship was nullified (only Filipinos are allowed to play in the Philippine Cup).

 The PBA Board of Governors refused to honor the court order, upholding Commissioner Noli Eala's suspension of Taulava after consultation with the league's legal counsel.
 Taulava's lawyer Ed Francisco charged Eala with giving the board wrong legal advice.
 Taulava did play at game 1, in which Talk 'N Text won easily 89–71.
 As Taulava was being introduced, the pro-Ginebra crowd jeered him as the outnumbered Talk 'N Text crowd greeted him with cheers, displaying placards with a message "Welcome Back!"
 Eala himself had considered quitting his commissioner's post as he received a phone call "to make sure that Asi Taulava be allowed to play".
 After the game, Barangay Ginebra filed a protest to the commissioner's office.
 Talk 'N Text intends to play Taulava for the entire duration of the series.

 Barangay Ginebra reportedly indicated that the team may forfeit the finals series if Taulava continues to be allowed to play and game 1 won't be forfeited.
 The league has issued a motion for reconsideration on the court order, and Eala said that Talk 'N Text may face sanctions for violating league rules.
 In a board meeting on February 1, there was a "heated clash" between Eala and Talk 'N Text alternate representative Paul Gueco in which Gueco reportedly challenged Eala to make a decision on the Taulava case by himself and to tell Talk N Text what his decision was, a statement supported by board chairman Buddy Encarnado of the Sta.
 Lucia Realtors.